 A Driver Reviver is a great place to take a break, as you’ll find endless amounts of free tea, coffee and biscuits to help overcome driver fatigue.
 Some sites also have toilet facilities and offer shade, water and a place to chill.
 The best part is that you all can just hop out and stretch your legs.

 During peak holiday periods, like Christmas, Easter and long weekends, about 80 Driver Reviver Sites operate throughout NSW.
-A comprehensive list of the operating sites is available on the Centre for Road Safety website two weeks before the holiday period begins.
-Make sure you check it out to help you plan ahead for your next big road trip
+A comprehensive list of the operating sites is available on the Rest areas and Driver Reviver locations map.
+Make sure you check it out to help you plan ahead for your next big road trip.

 Even though Driver Reviver sites do not operate during the off peak periods, there are still roadside rest areas all over NSW where you can stop and take a break.
-These locations are listed on the Roads and Maritime Services website.
+You can find also find rest area locations on the Rest areas and Driver Reviver locations map.

 Some interesting facts you might not know about a Driver Reviver: